smayya337/uva-os-world3/docs/quests-lab3.md

 - Complete the syscall path for write(), which should call into our console driver (`console.c`) and send chars on UART:
 (kuser_sys.S) `call_sys_write()` -> (vectors) `el0_sync` -> `el0_svc` -> `sys_call_table` -> `sys_write()` -> `consolewrite()`.
 Complete any missing code piece along the path.
 To debug, use GDB to set breakpoints at these code locations and see if your code reach there.
+(DONE)

 > At this time, our path of `call_sys_write()` is simplified, ignoring its `fd` argument.
 It only writes to the console "device file".

 - Understand console.c.
 Complete `consolewrite()`, which sends a sequence of chars to UART.
+(DONE)

 - With the syscall path completed, the task should be able to print a message from user mode.